Emotional Reasoning

 So, bear in mind that a large part of our cognitive activity is going on below the level of our awareness and may give rise to emotional experiences or feelings without them necessarily meaning anything significant about the environment that we are in when we experience them.

-If you’d like to find out more about emotional reasoning and mental health problems then why not arrange a free initial consultation with us.
+If you’d like to find out more about emotional reasoning or recovering from any of your mental health problems then why not arrange a free initial consultation with us.